annajyang/FOIALens/README.md

 ## AI Declaration

 This project was developed in collaboration with AI tools.
-Features were implemented with the assistance of [Claude Code](https://claude.ai/code), and the UI/UX design was created using [Claude](https://claude.ai).
+Features were implemented with the assistance of [Claude Code](https://claude.ai/code), and the UI/UX design was created using [Claude Design](https://claude.ai/design).